Ask the average person to picture a jazz musician, and there’s a good chance they’ll think of a trumpet player...

 Marsalis came to prominence in the 1980s as part of ‘The Young Lions’, an unofficial collective of musicians who tended towards swinging acoustic jazz rather than the fusion or Avant garde styles that had been dominant for the previous few decades.

 The jazz trumpeter has been a highly visible and occasionally controversial public advocate for jazz, working as artistic director of New York’s Jazz at Lincoln Centre and as director of Jazz Studies at the Julliard School.

 As a technician he is considered one of the finest trumpeters ever to have played the instrument, having made highly acclaimed classical recordings and becoming the first person to win Grammy Awards in jazz and classical music in the same year.

 His composition Blood on the Fields was the first jazz work to win a Pulitzer Prize.

-Key Wynton Marsalis record: Black Codes (From The Underground)
+Essential Jazz Trumpet: Black Codes (From The Underground) (Wynton Marsalis)

 The rhythmically complex music is played by a band including Wynton’s brother Branford Marsalis on saxophone.

 Remember, if you’re looking for some more contemporary listening tips, check out our pick of the great modern jazz trumpeters today.